-To fill a summer activities gap created by COVID-19 and budget cuts, nearly two dozen members of the Lander community are leading summer workshops and camps for area residents, thanks to little boost from LOR.
+To fill a summer activities gap created by COVID-19 and budget cuts, nearly two dozen members of the Lander community are leading summer workshops and camps for area residents, thanks to a little boost from LOR.
 Read more

 Talk to anyone involved with Lander Connected, the new volunteer matchmaking service that the LOR Foundation recently helped make a reality, and you’ll quickly realize it’s a labor of love.
 Not so much a love of systems and digital platforms—although there’s an obvious appreciation for those things—but a love of Lander itself.

 “Lander has always been a touchstone of home,” says Terri Watson, president of the National Outdoor Leadership School and one of the visionaries behind the new online hub.
 “There’s no place I’d rather be.”

 The town of 7,500 at the edge of Wyoming’s Wind River Mountains has deep roots in ranching, land management, and hunting and fishing.
 Thanks to a community committed to working together, plus a commitment to smart, sustainable growth, the community is fast becoming a model for small-town livability in the West.
 LOR program officer Michelle Escudero, a thirty-year Lander resident herself, says that while people are attracted to the town by its spectacular location and easy access to the outdoors, they often choose to stay “because of the special community that Lander fosters.”

 COVID-19 in Lander